Rinfella/zola-ssg/README.md

 [Zola Docs](https://www.getzola.org/documentation/getting-started/overview/)

-for reference, your project directory structure shluld look something like this:
+For reference, your project directory structure should look something like this:

 ```bash
 ├── config.toml